Grapevine, Texas: Economy

 Grapevine's economy is largely centered around travel and tourism, although those sectors also promote strong growth in other areas such as entertainment, retail trade, and transportation.
 Travelers arriving to and departing from Dallas/Fort Worth International Airport make up the majority of the city's visitors.
 The Gaylord Texan and Great Wolf Lodge are the two biggest hotels in Grapevine and among the biggest in the Metroplex.
 The hotels also have large convention centers and entertainment venues.
 In 2020, Coury Hospitality launched Hotel Vin, a new boutique hotel attached to the recently finished TEXRail station.

 Nearby Grapevine Mills Mall is a regional outlet shopping center with many amenities, including a movie theater.
 Embassy Suites Grapevine and the DFW Lakes Hilton complex also lay adjacent to Grapevine Mills and Bass Pro Shops.

 In addition to these areas, Main Street in historic downtown Grapevine is a popular attraction.
 Public amenities like City Hall, the Grapevine Convention and Visitor's Bureau, the city library, public parks, and a recreation center are located on Main Street, nestled in between a wealth of small businesses.
 These include antique stores, restaurants, bars, theaters, and many specialty shops.
 The Grapevine Vintage Railroad follows a historic route between Grapevine and the Fort Worth Stockyards, departing from a station on South Main Street.
 The city is also the home of several wineries and tasting rooms including Umbra Winery as well as the Texas Wine and Grape Growers Association.

-According to the City's 2018 Comprehensive Annual Financial Report, the city's top employers are:
+According to the city's 2022 Annual Comprehensive Financial Report, the city's top employers are:

 GameStop, a national electronics retailer and one of the city's largest corporate employers, is headquartered in Grapevine.

 In April 2017, Kubota Corp. established a new U.S. headquarters in Grapevine, moving about 300 employees from California and spending $50 million.

-In 2020, The Trade Group completed construction on their US headquarters near the Northern border of the city.

 The facility at 1639 West 23rd Street is on the property of DFW Airport and in Grapevine.
 Tenants include China Airlines, Lufthansa Cargo, and the U.S. Fish and Wildlife Service.

 Historically, Grapevine was the headquarters of a collection of now-defunct air carriers.
 In 1978 Braniff Place, the final world headquarters for Braniff International Airways, was built in what is now Grapevine, on the grounds of Dallas/Fort Worth International Airport.
 Following Braniff's 1982 bankruptcy, the structure is now known as Verizon Place.
 In the 1990s Metro Airlines maintained its main offices in the city of Grapevine, as did Kitty Hawk Aircargo for a time.